Mads Krügger: Independent circuit (2012–present)

 Matthew Waters was trained by Shawn Hunter and made his professional wrestling debut on January 20, 2012 under the ring name Logan Creed by teaming with Mike Pain as No Remorse at an All-Star Wrestling Network (AWN) event Friday Night Adrenaline by defeating The Monsters of Destruction.
 Creed became a mainstay in the Georgia independent circuit.
 Creed won his first professional wrestling championship on May 10, 2014 by defeating Cody Hall for the Southern Fried Championship Wrestling (SFCW) Heavyweight Championship.
 He lost the title to Luke Gallows on June 14.
 On July 18, 2015, Creed teamed with Drew Adler to defeat Trinity (Big Andy and Chris Nelms) to capture the SFCW Tag Team Championship.
 Creed and Adler lost the titles to The Beautiful Bald Besties (Michael Stevens and Zac Edwards) at SFCW's More Bang For Your Buck event on August 15.
 At Shocktober, Creed won an eight-man battle royal to win the vacant SFCW Heavyweight Championship for the second time.
 Creed successfully defended the title against former tag team partner Drew Adler in a ladder match at November Rulz before losing the title to Adler in a no disqualification match at Fan Appreciation Night on January 2, 2016.

 On May 7, Creed defeated Zac Edwards to win the SFCW Monroe City Championship.
-At Last Chance, Creed and Odinson defeated Gunner Miller and Troy Hunt to become the #1 contenders for the SFCW Tag Team Championship.
+At Last Chance, Creed and Odinson defeated Gunner Miller and Troy Hunt to become the No. 1 contenders for the SFCW Tag Team Championship.
 Creed and Odinson defeated Beautiful Bald Besties to win the Tag Team Championship at Shinding III.
 Creed and Odinson successfully defended the titles against Big F'N Deal (Brian Blaze and Geter) at Firecracker Fights.
 Creed lost the Monroe City Championship to Trevor Aeon at Macon Mayhem.
 The tag team titles were vacated later that year.
 In the summer of 2016, Creed formed a faction with Kyle Matthews, Merica Strong, Slim J and Tommy Too Much called The Kingsmen.

 On December 30, Creed defeated Drew Adler in a street fight to win the AWN Heavyweight Championship.
 On January 21, 2017, Creed teamed with The Kingsmen teammate Tommy Too Much to defeat Trending Now (Ace Haven and Charles Zanders) to win the PWA Tag Team Championship.
 On February 18, Creed, Matthews and Tommy took on Beautiful Bald Besties and the PWA Heritage Champion Shane Noles in a six-man tag team match, where Noles' Heritage Championship and Kingsmen's Tag Team Championship were on the line.
 Kingsmen lost the match, losing the Tag Team Championship to Beautiful Bald Besties as a result.
 On March 18, Kingsmen regained the Tag Team Championship when Creed and Matthews defeated Beautiful Bald Besties.
 At PWA's 9th Anniversary Show, Kingsmen lost all of their titles as Creed and Matthews lost the Tag Team Championship, Mr. O'Hagan lost the No Limits Championship and Tommy lost the Heritage Championship to The Reckoning (Billy Buck, Charles Zanders, Kevin Blue and Schaff) in a Survivor Games match.